 Grounds and Facilities

-- Our Nature Center and offices are open Monday through Saturday, 9am-3pm, closed Saturdays during the winter.
+- Our newly expanded Nature Center and offices are open Monday through Saturday, 9am-3pm, closed Saturdays during the winter.

 - Walk on our trails to Hodgepodge Lodge – the cabin from one of the first nature TV shows for children.

 - Visit our Gift Shop on the upper level of the Gudelsky Environmental Center.

 - Explore historic Montjoy Barn and farm outbuildings.

 Posed/Commercial Photographers: All photographers MUST obtain an Annual Photo Pass before coming onsite.
 See full photography policy here.